Why Cross-Border E-Commerce Needs IP Infrastructure Architecture

 |---|---|---|

-| RESIP Dedicated IPs | IP isolation | ~$3-7/IP |
+| RESIP Dedicated IPs | IP environment isolation | ~$3-7/IP |

-| AdsPower/Multilogin | Browser fingerprint isolation | $15-40/month |
+| AdsPower/Multilogin | Browser environment management | $15-40/month |

-| Excel/Notion | IP allocation management | $0 |
+| Excel/Notion | IP asset management | $0 |

 Monthly IP Costs for 5-20 Stores: